904th Expeditionary Air Refueling Squadron: World War II

 The squadron was first activated in January 1941 as the 14th Reconnaissance Squadron (Heavy) in the Southeast Air District at Miami Municipal Airport and attached to the 44th Bombardment Group.
+Since a reorganization of General Headquarters Air Force in September 1936, each bombardment group of the Army Air Forces (AAF) had an assigned or attached reconnaissance squadron, which operated the same aircraft as that group's assigned bombardment squadrons.
+That arrangement continued for units like the 14th that were designated as heavy bombardment units.
 The squadron was equipped with Consolidated B-24 Liberators.
 In June the squadron moved to MacDill Field, Florida, where the 44th Group and its three assigned squadrons were located.
 Following the Japanese attack on Pearl Harbor, the squadron began to participate in antisubmarine patrols.

 In May 1942, the squadron was redesignated the 404th Bombardment Squadron and assigned to the 44th Group.
 As the rest of the 44th Group, which had been acting as an Operational Training Unit began intensive training for deployment to the European Theater of Operations, the squadron was detached from the 44th and sent to reinforce the 28th Composite Group in Alaska in July 1942.

 The squadron's 1942 move to Alaska in July 1942 was in response to the Japanese invasion of the Aleutian Islands.
 It flew long-range bombardment missions of enemy targets in the Aleutians during 1942 and 1943.
 The following year it attacked the Kuril Islands, for which it was awarded the Distinguished Unit Citation.
 The squadron remained in Alaska after Japanese forces were driven from the Aleutians.
 In late 1944, Eleventh Air Force modified two B-24D aircraft for ferret missions.
 These aircraft were assigned to the 404th, although mission tasking was performed directly by the Eleventh Air Force Signal Office.
 Ferret missions began in January 1945, and one of these aircraft was lost on a mission on 1 May 1945.
 The squadron continued to fly long-range reconnaissance operations from Shemya Army Air Base until it was inactivated in 1947.